 Did you know that 1 cup of melon or berries only contains 15 grams of carbohydrates which makes this a perfect choice for any diabetic?

 What a great snack or to change it up a bit add it to plain yogurt.
-We use plain Greek yogurt and the berries or melon add just the right amount of flavor and sweetening without being overpowering.
+We use plain Greek yogurt and the berries or melon add just the right amount of flavour and sweetening without being overpowering.

 Were you aware that Okra is a fruit that is often utilized or served as a vegetable?
 Okra contains flavonoids that help reduce blood sugar.

 We’ve all heard the old saying ” An apple a day keeps the doctor away”, turns out there may be something to that.
-Did you know that apples contain soluble fiber and plant compounds that help reduce blood sugar and help protect against diabetes?
+Did you know that apples contain soluble fibre and plant compounds that help reduce blood sugar and help protect against diabetes?